zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 10. The Non-Production Template Collection contains two Monitoring Templates.
 Click OK once you are done reviewing the templates.

-  - Dev_Test_PDB_Monitoring_Template: This monitoring template will be applied to Pluggable Database targets that join the Admin Group with their Lifecycle Status target property defined as "Test" or “Development”.
+  - Dev_Test_PDB_Monitoring_Template: This monitoring template will be applied to Pluggable Database targets that join the Admin Group with their Lifecycle Status target property defined as "Test".

-  - Dev_Test_DB_Instance_Monitoring_Template: This monitoring template will be applied to Database Instance targets that join the Admin Group with their Lifecycle Status target property defined as "Test" or “Development”.
+  - Dev_Test_DB_Instance_Monitoring_Template: This monitoring template will be applied to Database Instance targets that join the Admin Group with their Lifecycle Status target property defined as "Test".

      ![](images/emmonlab7step10.png " ")